AdamBien/headlands/README.md

 ## Installation

-1. Java 8 and Java EE 7 server.
+1. Requirements: Java 8 and Java EE 7 server.
 Tested with WildFly 8 and GlassFish v4
 2. Download the [headlands.war](https://github.com/AdamBien/headlands/releases) and drop it into the "autodeployment" directory.

 ## Usage